karafka/rdkafka-ruby/README.md

 delivery_handles.each(&:wait)
 ```

-Note that creating a producer consumes some resources that will not be
-released until it `#close` is explicitly called, so be sure to call
-`Config#producer` only as necessary.
+Note that creating a producer consumes some resources that will not be released until it `#close` is explicitly called, so be sure to call `Config#producer` only as necessary.

 ## Higher Level Libraries

-Currently, there are two actively developed frameworks based on rdkafka-ruby, that provide higher-level API that can be used to work with Kafka messages and one library for publishing messages.
+Currently, there are two actively developed frameworks based on `rdkafka-ruby`, that provide higher-level API that can be used to work with Kafka messages and one library for publishing messages.

 ### Message Processing Frameworks